achamberland/react-view-cube/README.md

 # react-view-cube

-A template for websites without a lot of views.
-3D-ish navigation. nice-looking and gimmicky.
+A template for websites with less than 6 views.
+Each view is a side of a cube, navigation rotates the cube.

 Build